-This noncredit, competency-based education program is designed to prepare working adults with the skills needed to transition into a career in Customer Relationship Management (CRM) Platform Administration.
-The program will cover concepts and skills found in an industry-recognized CRM administrator certification exam, as well as practical skills necessary for their transition into a new career upon program completion.
-In this program, students will learn how to use, configure, monitor, customize, and secure a CRM platform.
-Students will gain an in-depth understanding of the components and processes involved in customizing and administering a CRM.
-In addition, students will learn best practices for working in a distributed team, effective communication skills for workplace interactions, and techniques to navigate the job interview process.
-After completing the CRM Platform Administration program, you will receive a Calbright College Certificate of Competency and be eligible to earn an industry-recognized Salesforce Certified Administrator credential through an industry examination administered by a third party.
+This noncredit, competency-based education program is designed to prepare working adults with the skills needed to transition into a career in customer relationship management (CRM) platform administration.
+The program will cover concepts and skills commonly used by a CRM administrator in their day-to-day activities, as well as practical skills necessary for their transition into a new career upon program completion.
+In this program, students will learn how to use, configure, monitor, customize and secure the Salesforce CRM platform.
+Students will gain an in-depth understanding of the components and processes involved in customizing and administering the Salesforce CRM platform by working directly with scenarios and challenges in the Trailhead-based course modules.
+In addition, students will learn best practices for working in a distributed team, effective communication skills for workplace interactions and techniques to navigate the job interview process.
+After completing the CRM Platform Administration program, you will receive a Calbright College Certificate of Competency and be eligible to earn an industry-recognized Salesforce Certified Administrator credential administered by a third-party testing organization.

-- Demonstrate knowledge, skills, abilities, and intellectual behaviors necessary for working as an individual contributor within a distributed team. - Apply practical understanding of CRM platform functionality.
+Demonstrate knowledge, skills, abilities and intellectual behaviors necessary for working as an individual contributor within a distributed team.

-• Create basic CRM customizations and configurations.
+- Apply practical understanding of CRM platform functionality. - Create basic CRM customizations and configurations.

-Core Courses Course Name IT520 Customer Relationship Management (CRM) Technology IT525 Customer Relationship Management (CRM) Platform Administration
+Core Courses Course Name IT520 Customer Relationship Management (CRM) Technology IT525 Customer Relationship Management (CRM) Platform Administration (Salesforce-Certified Administrator Certification Preparation)